-A recent graduate of Manhattan School of Music, Ms. Wryk has sung the roles of Mirtillo in Handel’s Il Pastor Fido and Prince Orlofsky in Die Fledermaus.
-For these portrayals she has been praised in Q on Stage for her “radiance [and her] clear sound and assured presence,” and in the Polish Daily News for her “noble sound and natural stage presence”.
-Other recent opera credits include Third Lady in The Magic Flute with Manhattan School of Music Outreach Program and Elisabeth Proctor in The Crucible with Chautauqua Institution.
-She also covered Gondi in Maria di Rohan and Clotilde in Norma at the Bel Canto at the Caramoor Festival in 2010.
+A recent graduate of Manhattan School of Music, Ms. Wryk has sung the roles of Mirtillo in Händel’s Il Pastor Fido and Prince Orlofsky in Die Fledermaus.
+For these portrayals she has been praised in Q on Stage for her “radiance [and her] clear sound and assured presence”.
+The Polish Daily News singled out her “noble sound and natural stage presence”.
+Other opera credits include Third Lady in The Magic Flute with Manhattan School of Music Outreach Program and Elisabeth Proctor in The Crucible with Chautauqua Institution.
+She also covered Gondi in Maria di Rohan and Clotilde in Norma at the Bel Canto at Caramoor Festival.

-Ms. Wryk received prizes from Career Bridges Competition and Marcella Sembrich Voice Competition.
+Ms. Wryk received prizes from the Career Bridges Competition and the Marcella Sembrich Voice Competition.
 She also won first prize at the International Voice Competition in Gorizia, Italy.